AutoITWeb/autoit-dealer-tools/README.md

 * mobilephone - pre-filled mobile phone of the person giving samtykke<br><br>

-### Building the Car search / resultlist page and vehicle detailspage
+### Building the searchpage / resultlist page and vehicle detailspage
 How the search, result and detailspage can be build.

 <br>__Car search / resultlist__